Table of Contents

 Pros

-- Comes with a gift box for giving those buying the knife as a gift
+• Comes with a gift box for those buying the knife as a gift

 Cons

-MAD SHARK, make of good Japanese knives, provides the next model in review.
-The MAD SHARK Damascus Chef Knife has a military-grade, G10 black handle that provides high stability and cracks prevention among other effects.
+MAD SHARK, made of good Japanese knives, provides the next model in review.
+The MAD SHARK Damascus Knife has a military-grade, G10 black handle that provides high stability and cracks prevention among other effects.

 The 67-layer, premium, composite steel blade is also hand-sharpened by craftsmen.